Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 A retirement annuity allows you to create a stream of income that lasts through the remainder of your life after you retire.

-Annuities provide protection against retirement risks, particularly longevity risk, which is the risk of outliving your savings.
+Income annuities – annuities that are annuitized – provide protection against retirement risks, particularly longevity risk, which is the risk of outliving your savings.
 They offer the same favorable tax treatment as other retirement plans, as they grow tax deferred until funds are withdrawn.

 As of the summer of 2019, Congress was considering legislation that would make it easier for companies to include annuities in their retirement savings plans.
 The idea was to make defined contribution plans more like defined benefits plans.
 In other words, to make retirement savings plans more like pensions.